Receive free books from Bernie’s Book Bank

 These ‘Under 6’ programs, including the Angel Harvey Infant Welfare Society of Chicago and Women, Infants, and Children (WIC), mostly provide pediatric healthcare, dental care, nourishment, counseling and/or other resources to the children.

-Through our U6 distribution program, children receive twelve quality books at each annual visit.
+Through our U6 distribution program, children receive twelve quality books per year that they receive during their visit(s) to the U6 site.
 The objective of this program is to increase interaction with books among at-risk infants and toddlers, enhancing their chances of being kindergarten-ready and achieving long-term academic success.
 Unfortunately, 50% of children from low-income communities start 1st grade up to two years behind their peers.

 If your school or U6 organization does not meet the requirements listed above, you may still apply.
 There are exceptions to these requirements and each situation will be evaluated on a case-by-case basis.